-Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates Number of people with private health insurance for hospital cover Private Health Insurance Administration Council 2011, Quarterly Statistics December 2011, Canberra Average of December 2008 and 2009 Average of December 2010 and 2011 Average of December 2012 and 2013 Aboriginal and Torres Strait Islander share of expenditure provided by jurisdictions ABS National Aboriginal and Torres Strait Islander Health Survey, 2004-05 (Cat. no. 4715.0) and ABS Australian Health Survey, 2011-13 2004-05 2004-05 2004-05
+Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates Number of people with private health insurance for hospital cover Private Health Insurance Administration Council 2011, Quarterly Statistics December 2011, Canberra Average of December 2008 and 2009 Average of December 2010 and 2011 Average of December 2012 and 2013 Average of December 2015 and 2016 Aboriginal and Torres Strait Islander share of expenditure provided by jurisdictions ABS National Aboriginal and Torres Strait Islander Health Survey 2004-05 and 2012-13 and ABS Australian Health Survey, 2011-13 2004-05 2011-13 2011-13 2012-13 AIHW metho od

 Service use measures: The AIHW obtains information on private health insurance subsidies from a number of sources.
 This include the Australian Taxation Office expenditure on administration of health insurance subsidies or administration of health funds by private health insurance companies.
-Indigenous status under-identification It is assumed that there is no Indigenous under-identification for this GPC category.

-Service delivery It is assumed that there is no cost differential for this GPC category. cost differential:
+Indigenous status under-identification: It is assumed that there is no Indigenous under-identification for this GPC category.
+Service delivery cost differential: It is assumed that there is no cost differential for this GPC category.